-Since both industry concentration and robot density are endogenous, the observed correlations do not necessarily reflect causal relations.
+The observed correlations, however, do not necessarily reflect causal relations because both industry concentration and robot density are endogenous.
 To study the potential causal effects of automation on industry concentration, we estimate an instrumental variable (IV) panel specification.
-As documented by Acemoglu and Restrepo (2020), robot adoptions vary considerably across industries, and a common set of industries in both the

-United States and Europe experienced rapid robot adoptions in the recent decades.
+As documented by Acemoglu and Restrepo (2020), robot adoptions vary considerably across industries, and a common set of industries in both the United States and Europe are more automatable and therefore experienced rapid robot adoptions in recent decades.
 More importantly, robot adoption trends in many European economies have been ahead of the United States.
-Thus, we use the lagged average robot density in five European economies as an instrumental variable for the U.S. robot density in our industry-level panel regressions.3 From the IV regressions, we obtain robust evidence that automation has significantly contributed to the rise of sales concentration in the United States, but its effect on employment concentration is small and insignificant.
-We show that our results are economically important: a one standard deviation increase in robot density raises the sales share of the top 1% firms by about 31 percent.
+Thus, we use the lagged average robot density in five European economies as an instrumental variable for the U.S. robot density in our industry-level panel data regressions.2 The IV regressions provide robust evidence that automation has significantly contributed to the rise of sales concentration in the United States, but its effect on employment concentration is small and insignificant.
+Our results are economically important: a one standard deviation increase in robot density raises the sales share of the top 1% firms by about 31 percent.

 To understand the economic mechanism that links automation to industry concentration, we construct a dynamic general equilibrium model featuring heterogeneous firms, endogenous automation decisions, and variable markups (with Kimball (1995) preferences).
-Firms have access to two types of technologies for producing differentiated intermediate goods: one is the traditional technology that uses workers as the sole input, and the other is an automation technology that uses both workers and robots with a constant elasticity of substitution.
+Firms have access to two types of technologies for producing differentiated intermediate goods: one is the traditional technology that uses labor as the sole input, and the other is an automation technology that uses both labor and robots with a constant elasticity of substitution.
 Operating the automation technology incurs a random per-period fixed cost.
 Firms also face idiosyncratic, persistent productivity shocks.
-A firm's automation decision (i.e., whether to operate the traditional or the automation technology) depends on the realizations of the fixed cost relative to productivity.
+A firm's automation decision (i.e., whether to operate the traditional or the automation technology) depends on the realization of the fixed cost relative to productivity.
 At a given fixed cost, a larger firm is more likely to automate because it has higher productivity, higher market power, and thus higher profits.
-Increased automation improves a firm's labor productivity, allowing the robot-using large firms to expand their sales share further.
+Increased automation improves a firm's labor productivity, allowing large, robot-using firms to expand their sales share further.
 This economy-of-scale effect leads to a positive connection between automation and industry concentration.
 Since robots substitute for workers, the expansion of those large firms relies more on robots than on workers.
-Thus, a rise in automation raises sales concentration more than it does employment concentration.
+Thus, a rise in automation raises sales concentration more than employment concentration.

-We calibrate our model parameters to match several moments in the data and in the empirical macro literature.
-Specifically, to calibrate the two key, non-standard parameters including the fixed cost of operating the automation technology and the cost of robot adoptions, we target the observed share of firms that use robots for production and the employment-weighted share of those firms, both taken from the 2018 Annual Business Survey (ABS) conducted by the U.S. Census Bureau (Zolas et al., 2020).4
+To assess the plausibility of the model's quantitative predictions, we calibrate the model parameters to match several moments in the data and in the empirical macro literature.
+Specifically, we calibrate two key, non-standard parameters: the fixed cost of operating the automation technology and the cost of robot adoption.
+To this end, we target the observed share of firms that use robots for production and the employment share of those firms, both taken from the 2019 Annual Business Survey (ABS) conducted by the U.S. Census Bureau (Acemoglu et al., 2022).
+The ABS survey shows that approximately 2% of U.S. firms used robotics during 2016-2018, while 15.7% of U.S. workers were employed at these firms.
+These two moments indicate that robot adoptions are heavily skewed toward a few very large firms (see also Zolas et al., 2020).